 - Being a guardian to the child and having a voice when it comes to their upbringing.

 - Offering monetary contribution to the care of the child.

-When it comes to deciding whether a father meets the requirements in terms of the Children’s Act, if there is any uncertainty regarding his responsibilities and whether the criteria as set out in the Act have been met, a factual enquiry be must be made.
-The court takes all related facts and circumstances into account, in it’s assessment of whether or not the father qualifies for parental rights.
+If there is any uncertainty when it comes to deciding whether a father meets the requirements of the Children’s Act.
+This is regarding his responsibilities and whether the criteria as set out in the Act have been met, a factual inquiry be must be made.
+The court takes all related facts and circumstances into account, in its assessment of whether or not the father qualifies for parental rights.